 This is one I just made last night.
 I have written complete instructions for making endless strings, if anyone is interested.

-Quote from: McDave on Today at 09:14:17 AMIdeally, an endless string should have just enough twists so the string holds together as a unified whole and is not just a collection of individual strands.
+Quote from: McDave on September 17, 2025, 09:14:17 AMIdeally, an endless string should have just enough twists so the string holds together as a unified whole and is not just a collection of individual strands.
 If there are more than two twists per inch, that is too much in my opinion.
 Others may differ.
 My experience is that the first 15-20 twists after the string is made don't seem to change the length very much, but after that 4 twists should make a noticeable difference in the length.

 You want to twist it in the direction that twists will tighten the center serving.
 With the bow unstrung, twist the center serving in both directions.
 One direction will tighten it; the other direction will loosen it.